Differentiating frictionally locked asperities from kinematically coupled zones: Construction of a benchmark estimate from coupling inversions

-The problem setting is basically the same as the locking inversion in the main text (\S\ref{subsec:data}) except for the prior constraint on the slip deficit.
+The problem setting is basically the same as the locking inversion in the main text (\S\ref{subsec:probset}) except for the prior constraint on the slip deficit.
 Now we employ a Gaussian distribution and conduct Bayesian coupling inversions.
 The covariance of the Gaussian prior is weighted by a scale factor, which is an additional hyperparameter of our coupling inversion.
-Together with the hyperparameters of error statistics ($\sigma^2$ and $\Sigma^2$ in eq.~\ref{eq:errorterm_explicit}), this hyperparameter of the prior distribution is objectively selected by Akaike's Bayesian information criterion~\citep[ABIC, here the same role as model likelihood;][]{akaike1980use,yabuki1992geodetic} using Laplace's approximation~\citep{yagi2011introduction}.
+Together with the hyperparameters of error statistics ($\sigma^2$ and $\Sigma^2$ in eq.~\ref{eq:errorterm_explicit}), this hyperparameter of the prior distribution is objectively selected by Akaike's Bayesian information criterion~\citep[ABIC, here the same role as model likelihood;][]{akaike1980use,yabuki1992geodetic}.
+ABIC is evaluated by using Laplace's approximation~\citep{yagi2011introduction}.

-We have employed two Green's functions with different accuracy.
-One is that of the main text: a rough elastic model, approximating the medium by a half-space homogeneous isotropic Poisson solid, where the fault geometry follows non-planar geometry in the Japan integrated velocity structure model version 1, while the ground surface of the half-space is approximately set at sea level.
-The other is an accurate elastic model of \citet{hori2021high}, which is based on the Japan integrated velocity structure model version 1~\citep{koketsu2009proposal,koketsu2012japan}, accounting for topography, elastic heterogeneity, and the roundness of the earth, as well as the fault geometry.
+We have employed two Green's functions with different levels of accuracy.
+One is that of the main text: a rough elastic model, approximating the medium by a half-space homogeneous isotropic Poisson solid, where the fault geometry follows non-planar geometry in the Japan Integrated Velocity Structure Model version 1, while the ground surface of the half-space is approximately set at sea level.
+The other is an accurate elastic model by \citet{hori2021high}, which is based on the Japan Integrated Velocity Structure Model version 1~\citep{koketsu2009proposal,koketsu2012japan}, accounting for topography, elastic heterogeneity, and the roundness of the earth, as well as the fault geometry.

 Three different, popular types of Gaussian priors are employed in this Benchmark analysis.
-The first one is the Laplacian smoothing prior, which uses squared discrete Laplacian as normalized inverse covariance.
+The first one is the Laplacian smoothing prior, which employs squared discrete Laplacian as normalized inverse covariance.
 The second is traction damping~\citep{saito2022mechanically}, where the logarithm of the prior distribution is proportional to the L2 norm of the traction field.
-The third one is the roughness constraint of \citet{yabuki1992geodetic}, which imposes the smallness of model parameters (now the slip deficit) at the edge as well as the model-parameter smoothness~\citep{okazaki2021consistent}.
+The third one is the roughness constraint of \citet{yabuki1992geodetic}, which imposes the smallness of model parameters (now the slip-deficit rate) at the edge as well as the model-parameter smoothness~\citep{okazaki2021consistent}.